Sustainability

 7.5.1 Overarching objectives and concepts

 The Kronberg Academy Foundation deems reducing the environmental impact of travel logistics and events to be of material importance.
-Objectives and measures to help achieve this objective have already been determined.
+Objectives and measures to help achieve this goal have already been determined.
 We want to increase environmental sustainability in the key areas of “study programmes” and “concert events”.
 Our aim is to achieve gradual improvements through reduced consumption of resources, responsible selection of materials and forging partnerships with suppliers who trade in an eco-conscious, sustainable manner.

-World-class, international musicians are the lifeblood of Kronberg Academy – something that cannot readily be made more regional.
+World-class, international artists are the lifeblood of Kronberg Academy – something that cannot readily be made more regional.
 Artists therefore often have to travel long distances, which unfortunately comes with a corresponding carbon footprint.
 Wherever possible, short haul flights should be avoided or reduced, and rail travel should be given preference.

 7.5.2 Measures and results